 Consistency is just as important as accuracy.
 If a tracker is accurate on some days but not others, you won’t know whether you’re improving.
 So we repeat our walking test to see if the trackers consistently overstate, understate or hit the accuracy mark.

 How well does it track sports and exercise?
 And how well does it track heart rate?

 Steps are important, but modern fitness trackers are capable of far more advanced tracking.

 More and more fitness trackers now measure heart rate.
 We test how accurately a fitness tracker measures heart rate during high-intensity running and while resting.
 If the fitness tracker gives no heart-rate data, or abnormal heart-rate data, we take a second reading.
-We use chest belts to compare the results – these use an electrical measurement method that is known to be more reliable, so we know we can trust their data.
+We use chest belts to compare the results – these use an electrical measurement method known to be more reliable, so we know we can trust their data.

 Can a fitness tracker help me exercise more and stay motivated?

-The best fitness trackers are easy to use and offer motivational tools to help keep you engaged, such as customisable goals, online competitions against friends, ‘badges’ that you can earn and daily and weekly or monthly workout summaries.
-Some are clunky and hard to navigate, don't offer much in the way of motivation, or send you so many reminders to get moving that you feel nagged and hassled.
+The best fitness trackers are easy to use and offer motivational tools to help keep you engaged, such as customisable goals, online competitions against friends, ‘badges’ that you can earn, and daily and weekly or monthly workout summaries.
+Some are clunky and hard to navigate, don't offer much in the way of motivation or send you so many reminders to get moving that you feel nagged and hassled.

 Our testers spend weeks getting stuck into using each tracker and accompanying phone app.
 Our reviews can tell you how easy it is to navigate and customise, and its ability to keep you interested.